Raiffeisen Rio Review 2023: Pros & Cons

 The fees

-Let’s look at the fees of Raiffeisen Rio.
+We must look at the fees of Raiffeisen Rio.
 Investing fees are more important than people think.

 Raiffeisen Rio claims the product costs are about 0.3% for core components and 0.6% for the themes.
 Again, they are not transparent with the funds they use.
 However, structured products are easily found.
-For instance, the eSports structured products have a 1.25% management fee, which is very expensive.
+For instance, the eSports structured product has a 1.25% management fee, which is very expensive.
 The Futura Food product seems to have a 0.65% fee, which is also expensive but at least closer to the claims of Rio.

 I could not find any core fund with 0.30%.
 They seem to be around 0.5%.
 But I have probably not found the proper ones.